graphql-java-kickstart/graphql-java-servlet/README.md

   to define which "domain model" views and which mutations you are going to expose.
 * GraphQLServlet as an entry point servlet.
 Use `bindQueryProvider`/`bindMutationProvider` or automatically wire them in OSGi.

+Both GET and POST are supported.
+In POST, plain request body with a JSON is supported, as well as a multipart with a part called 'graphql'.